Henry Raeburn Dobson: School years

-Despite Henry John's financial precariousness, he sent his children to good local schools.
+Despite Henry John Dobson's financial precariousness, he sent his children to good local schools.
 Little is known about Raeburn's school days.
 His first years of formal education were spent at James Gillespie's High School in Edinburgh.
 He and Louisa were enrolled together on 5 September 1906.
 The family then lived at 4 Glengyle Terrace, Edinburgh.

-Raeburn left Gillespie's on 18 July, 1911, to attend the prestigious George Watson's College, also in Edinburgh.
+Raeburn left Gillespie's on 18 July 1911, to attend the prestigious George Watson's College, also in Edinburgh.
 The family attached much importance to good education.
 At that time, the school was based near Lauriston Place in the centre of Edinburgh.
-In 1932, George Watson's College moved to present building in Colinton Road, outside the city centre.
-He was admitted to George Watson's College on 26 September, 1911.
+In 1932, George Watson's College moved to its present building in Colinton Road, outside the city centre.
+He was admitted to George Watson's College on 26 September 1911.
 He left the school in July 1917, to attend (according to the school's archives) Art College.

 In his last year at the college (his fifth), he studied English, History, Mathematics, Latin and French.
 His best subjects were the latter two.
 At the time, drawing was only taught to boys up to the fourth year.
 His art teacher at Watson's was Ralph W. Hay In art teaching, he was a pioneer of the Modern Movement in Scotland.
 He was one of the first to break away from the traditional colourless nineteenth-century way of teaching drawing.
 He was all in favour of colour, decoration and the expression of fantasy.
 This may explain why Raeburn's portraits – unlike his brother's portraits – are more colourful.

 There is one odd circumstance which has been noted in his records.
 Henry left the school without warning in July 1912 to attend Mr. A. Miller Inglis' School for Boys, Maidenhead College, Maidenhead, Berkshire.
 Mr. Inglis was a cousin of his father.
 The note states "…but probably not to be there long as mother is missing him being at home."
 He did indeed return quickly to Edinburgh and returned to George Watson's College, but this time he stayed at a private boarding house run by Mrs. Imrie, who catered for George Watson's College pupils.

 His art education started by being taught drawing and painting by his father.
 In 1917, after his years at George Watson's, he attended the Edinburgh College of Art, but only for one year According to his R.A.F. file, he attended the Royal College of Art in London the following year, where he studied until 1924.
 However, this cannot be proven, because the Royal College of Art in London does not have any records of Raeburn.
 In 1921, he was elected "Associate Member" of the Royal Cambrian Academy, of which he became a full member in 1930.